 The recent population increase in the Imperial and Mexicali valleys has also stimulated growth in the retail sector.
-In 2005, the Imperial Valley Mall opened, attracting a high volume of shoppers from surrounding areas, including cross-border consumers from Mexicali that greatly contribute to the county's retail sales.
+In 2005, the Imperial Valley Mall opened; attracting a high volume of shoppers from surrounding areas, including cross-border consumers from Mexicali that greatly contribute to the county's retail sales.
 In 2013, the Imperial Valley premiered the first phase of Gran Plaza Outlets in the border city of Calexico.
 Its strong opening showcased the vigorous purchasing power of Mexicali shoppers allowing designer outlets, such as Michael Kors, DKNY, Old Navy and GAP to experience their best ever opening and Black Friday sales in the nation, according to Gran Plaza representatives.
+Receipts from general consumer goods were boosted, in part, by the addition of the new outlets in the women's, men's and family apparel categories.
+Shoe, family and women's apparel all had over 100% sales gain in the second quarter.
+(Source: Hinderliter de Llamas & Associates (HdL) Companies, Third Quarter Receipts for Second Quarter Sales, April-June 2014).